freand76/digsim/README.md

 but that often have a great cost in time (and sometimes money) leading to long turnaround time.

 I started developing DigSim to make it easy to implement and visualize the functionality of simple verlog modules.
-During developent I tried to synthesize larger verilog designs, such as the classic [6502 CPU](https://en.wikipedia.org/wiki/MOS_Technology_6502), and even if it is slower than many other simulators it is not entirely useless.
+During development I tried to synthesize larger verilog designs, such as the classic [6502 CPU](https://en.wikipedia.org/wiki/MOS_Technology_6502), and even if it is slower than many other simulators it is not entirely useless.

 ### Features